-Summary
+6 Summary

-Since 1996, the Lyman- $\alpha$ fluorescence hygrometer FISH has been deployed on balloons and multiple aircraft platforms, as well as at the AIDA chamber during numerous campaigns.
-After this long time of operation and using on the large database we compiled, we have now reassessed the calibration, measurement, and data evaluation procedures for FISH as well as its performance on aircraft and in the laboratory.
+Since 1996, the Lyman- α fluorescence hygrometer FISH has been deployed on balloons and multiple aircraft platforms, as well as at the AIDA chamber during numerous campaigns.
+The large data set, compiled over this decade-long interval, affords a unique perspective from which to evaluate the performance of FISH.
+We have now reassessed the calibration, measurement, and data evaluation procedures for FISH as well as its performance on aircraft and in the laboratory.

-First, the calibration reference frost point mirror instrument (DP30) was compared to two different traceable standards (PTB and NPL) confirming a maximum uncertainty of ±4% for the water mixing ratio.
-Second, we introduced a modified calibration evaluation which now also accounts for high WVMRs together with low pressures and low WVMRs together with high pressures (AIDA chamber conditions), which are typically not encountered by FISH during atmospheric sorties.
-With the modified calibration evaluation, the agreement of FISH with the other hygrometers improved for these special conditions from $\pm 20\%$ @ < 10 ppmv and 10% @ > 100 ppmv reported by Fahey et al. (2014) to ±10 % and < 10 %, respectively.
+First, the calibration reference frost-point mirror instrument (DP30) was compared to two different traceable standards (PTB and NPL), confirming a maximum uncertainty of $\pm 4\%$ for the water mixing ratio.
+Second, we introduced a modified calibration evaluation that now accounts for high WVMRs together with low pressures and low WVMRs together with high pressures (AIDA chamber conditions), which are typically not encountered by FISH during atmospheric sorties.
+With the modified calibration evaluation, the agreement of FISH with the other hygrometers improved for these special conditions from $\pm 20\%$ @ < 10 ppmv and 10% @ > 100 ppmv reported by Fahey et al. (2014) to $\pm 10\%$ and < 10%, respectively.
 Furthermore, a quality check procedure has been developed that accounts for invalid total water measurements that can occur in thick cirrus clouds at high pressures of about 400-500 hPa.

-During the last two decades, FISH had many opportunities to compare with other in-situ hygrometers, especially since some campaigns were partly dedicated to assess the performance of airborne hygrometers, like the MACPEX campaign with the WB-57 in 2011 (Rollins et al., 2014), Airtoss in 2013 on-board of a Leariet and the AIDA intercomparisons AquaVIT-1 in 2007 (Fahey et al., 2014) as well as AquaVIT-2 in 2013.
-An encouraging result of all the intercomparisons is that the agreement between the 5 hygrometers has improved over the years from overall up to ±30% or more to about $\pm 5-20\%$ @ < 10 ppmv and to $\pm 0-15\%$ @ > 10 ppmv.
+During the last two decades, FISH has had many opportunities to compare with other in situ hygrometers.
+In fact, some campaigns were partly be dedicated to assessing hygrometer performance, like the MACPEX campaign with the WB-57 in 2011 (Rollins et al., 2014), Airtoss in 2013 on board a Learjet and the AIDA intercomparisons AquaVIT-1 in 2007 (Fahey et al., 2014) as well as AquaVIT-2 in 2013.
+An encouraging result of all the intercomparisons is that the agreement between the hygrometers has improved over the years from overall up to $\pm 30\,\%$ or more to about $\pm 5-20\,\%$ @ $< 10\,$ ppmv and to $\pm 0-15\,\%$ @ $> 10\,$ ppmv.